 The Isle of Man Aircraft Registry was established to provide a customer focused service for the registration of high quality private and corporate jets and high quality twin turbine-engine helicopters.
 Isle of Man registered aircraft cannot be used for Commercial Air Transport.
 As the only dedicated corporate aircraft register in Europe, the Registry offers high international standards and a competitive scheme of charges.
-Our policy is to only accept airplanes over 5,700 kgs MTMA and twin turbine helicopters.
+Our policy is to only accept airplanes over 5,700 kgs MTOM and twin turbine helicopters.
 Aircraft with a MTOM of between 2,730 kgs and 5,700 kgs may be considered for registration only if supported by significant economic benefit to the Isle of Man.
 There is no MTOM restriction for aircraft registered for Isle of Man residents.

 We have seventeen Surveyors resident in Central Europe, USA, UK and the Isle of Man, which enables us to provide an efficient and cost-effective service.